Haklifesavr/aws-pipeline/readme.md

 Please ensure that you have the required Python packages (`requests`, `psycopg2`, `dotenv`) installed before running the script.

+## Unit Tests

+The code includes a set of unit tests implemented using the Python `unittest` framework.
+These tests ensure the correctness of key functionalities within the data pipeline.
+Let's take a closer look at the unit tests and their purposes:

+- **`test_fetch_data_from_api_success`**: This test validates the `fetch_data_from_api()` function's ability to successfully retrieve data from the API.
+It uses a mocked HTTP response to simulate a successful API call and compares the returned data with the expected data.

+- **`test_create_users_table_success`**: This test verifies the `create_users_table()` function's capability to create the `users` table in the PostgreSQL database.
+It uses a mocked database cursor and checks if the SQL query for table creation is executed correctly.

+- **`test_verify_data_success`**: This test ensures the `verify_data()` function's correctness in verifying the data stored in the PostgreSQL database.
+It captures the standard output during the function's execution and compares it with the expected output.

 ## Requirements

 Before you begin, please make sure that you have the following installed: